Free food vouchers this Spring bank holiday

-If you have a child attending a Sheffield school or maintained nursery and receive these benefits, you can claim free school meals:
+If you have a child attending a Sheffield school or maintained nursery, you may be entitled to free school meals if you receive any of these benefits:

 - Income Support